 It’s Mentally Exhausting

-Even though a physical health condition, PCOS can majorly impact a person’s mental health.
+Even though a physical health condition, PCOS can majorly impact your mental health.
 It can be the reason behind their stress and anxiety and cause constant mood swings that are not easy to deal with.
 Managing through all of this is mentally exhausting, and it can take time to figure out what works to calm the mind.

 Infertility is scary